voidiii/MyGameEngine/README.md

 Optimaztion methods:
-    1, Space division, use m_Grid in the scene to store info of postion of balls to reduce the number of collision check 2, Use Thread pool to assgin tasks to different thread, go through m_Grid colume by colume for task-balancing 3, Use std::vector for cache friendly
+    1, Space division, use m_Grid in the scene to store info of postion of balls to reduce the number of collision check 2, Use Thread pool to assgin tasks to different thread, go through m_Grid colume by colume for task-balancing 3, Use std::vector for cache friendly, it is necessary because for every frame, grid's info needs to update with the new position of the balls and therefore need to go through balls one by one in order.
+In this case, cache firendly is highly in need.
     4, Substep for soomther perfermance
     5, Use Verlet intergation, faster performance than classic Newton